 In order to better characterize the observed lipid findings, we conducted from February 2021 through May 2021 a program-wide data review with input from external scientific and medical experts.
 Based upon our review and expert input, we intend to resume clinical studies with batoclimab and we are currently drafting study protocols across multiple indications.
 Utilizing PK and PD data obtained from our Phase 1 and Phase 2 studies, we are selecting dosing regimens for batoclimab which optimize reductions in total IgG levels while minimizing the impact on albumin and LDL cholesterol levels.
 Protocols that contain long-term treatment extensions will likely include protocol-directed guidelines for the management of any observed lipid abnormalities.
-While increases in LDL over a short-term treatment duration would not be expected to pose a safety concern for patients, the risk-benefit profile of long-term administration of batcelimab will need to incorporate any unfavorable effects on lipid profiles.
-We have initiated discussions with the FDA and plan to initiate discussions with other regulatory agencies during the remainder of the calendar year 2021.
+While increases in LDL over a short-term treatment duration would not be expected to pose a safety concern for patients, the risk-benefit profile of long-term administration of batoclimab will need to incorporate any unfavorable effects on lipid profiles.
+We have initiated discussions with the FDA and achieved alignment with the FDA's Division of Neurology 1 in December 2021 to move forward in MG.
+We plan to start our Phase 3 study for batoclimab in MG in the first half of calendar year 2022.
+We continue to evaluate potential new indications for batoclimab and we remain on track to announce two new indications by August 2022.
+We expect two of our four indications beyond MG to be initiated as a pivotal trial in the calendar year 2022.